• Skip to content

 Knowing what to expect from labour and birth can help you feel calm and relaxed on the day.
 And staying calm and relaxed can mean better contractions during labour and a shorter labour.

-To find out what to expect, talk with your doctor or midwife, ask questions, go to birth classes, and make a birth plan if you haven’t already.
+To find out what to expect, talk with your midwife or doctor, ask questions, go to birth classes, and make a birth plan if you haven’t already.

 Antenatal classes

-You can do private classes on hypnobirth, calmbirth and so on.
-If you’re interested, you can look them up online to see whether they’re offered in your area or ask your doctor or midwife for more information.
+You can do private classes on hypnobirth, calmbirth and more.
+You can look online to see whether they’re offered in your area or ask your midwife or doctor for more information.

 Birth plans

-• how you want to manage pain during labour
+• How you prefer to manage pain during labour

-• whether there are any procedures you’d like to avoid
+• Whether there are any procedures or medicines you want to avoid

-Before labour, it’s good to share your birth plan with the midwife or doctor who’ll be looking after you, so they understand your preferences and can work with you to achieve them.
+Before labour, it’s good to share your birth plan with your midwife or doctor, so they can understand and talk with you about your preferences and work with you to achieve them.
 You could also ask for the plan to be added to your medical records.

-Keep in mind that your baby’s plan might be different from yours.
+Keep in mind that your birth plan might be different from your baby’s plan.
+It might be different from your body’s plan too.
 Also, what you need and want might change on the day, so think of the birth plan as a guide and stay flexible.

 Some pregnant women want only female health professionals to care for them during labour and birth.
 You can ask for a female doctor or midwife, but it might not be possible to have one – especially if you or your baby need urgent or specialised medical attention.